Ferromagnetic fragmented state in the pyrochlore Ho$_2$Ru$_2$O$_7$

 Replacing the titanium by magnetic ions such as iridium or ruthenium adds to the richness of the emergent description.
 The ions on the $B$ sites now order on the 100 K temperature scale \cite{Matsuhira2011, Ito2001}, providing strong internal fields that act on the $A$ sites at the energy scale associated with magnetic monopole physics.
-In the case of iridates, ``all in - all out'' (AIAO) iridium ordering creates a strong staggered molecular field along the Dy$^{3+}$ or Ho$^{3+}$ moments which stabilises an ordered 3 out - 1 in / 3 in - 1 out state, although there is no further phase transition \cite{Lefrancois2017,Cathelin2020,Pearce2022}.
-Within the fragmentation picture the particle sector yields a monopole crystal with the zinc-blend structure and the gauge sector is that of emergent hard-core dimers on the diamond lattice of tetrahedra centres \cite{Huse2003,Brooks2014,Raban2019,Lhotel2020}.
-The partial ordering manifests itself in neutron experiments by the coexistence of AIAO order and diffuse scattering characteristic of a Coulomb phase, with 50 \% of the scattering amplitude in each sector \cite{Brooks2014,Lefrancois2017}.
-Specific heat experiments recover the residual entropy of the dimer system \cite{Cathelin2020}.
+In the case of iridates, ``all in - all out'' ($\Gamma_3$) iridium ordering creates a strong staggered molecular field along the Dy$^{3+}$ or Ho$^{3+}$ moments which stabilises an ordered 3 out - 1 in / 3 in - 1 out state, although there is no further phase transition \cite{Lefrancois2017,Cathelin2020,Pearce2022}.
+Within the fragmentation picture the particle sector yields a monopole crystal with the zinc-blend structure, which manifests as Bragg peaks in neutron experiments, and the gauge sector is that of emergent hard-core dimers on the diamond lattice of tetrahedra centres \cite{Huse2003,Brooks2014,Raban2019,Lhotel2020}, which results in a structured diffuse scattering.

 In ruthenates there is a further transition at low temperature (1.85 K and 1.55 K for Dy and Ho respectively) \cite{Ito2001,Bansal2002} but to an unsaturated phase again with a residual entropy \cite{Rams2011, Gardner2005}.
-Neutron diffraction experiments on a powder sample of \HRO\, were consistent with a ferromagnetic, $\Gamma_9$ spin ice state (See Fig. \ref{Fig_structure}b) with an ordered moment of about $6.3$~$\mu_{\rm B}$ per spin, considerably reduced from the full $10$~$\mu_{\rm B}$ per holmium ion \cite{Wiebe2004}.
+Neutron diffraction experiments on a powder sample of \HRO\, were consistent with a ferromagnetic, $\Gamma_9$ spin ice state (See Fig. \ref{Fig_structure}b) with an ordered moment estimated to be $6.3 \pm 0.5$~$\mu_{\rm B}$ per spin, considerably reduced from the full $10$~$\mu_{\rm B}$ per holmium ion \cite{Wiebe2004}.
 These two puzzling features have not been understood to date.
-In this paper, through neutron scattering, specific heat and magnetisation studies on a powder sample of Ho$_2$Ru$_2$O$_7$, we show that this ordering is consistent with a novel, fragmented ground state with magnetisation aligned along one of the body centred cubic $[111]$ axes as illustrated in Fig. \ref{Fig_structure}c.
+In this paper, through neutron scattering, specific heat and magnetisation studies on a powder sample of Ho$_2$Ru$_2$O$_7$, we show that this ordering is consistent with a novel, fragmented ground state with magnetisation aligned along one of the body centred cubic $\langle111 \rangle$ axes as illustrated in Fig. \ref{Fig_structure}c.
 In addition, we observe in the {\it ac} susceptibility unusual dynamics, with a discontinuity in the characteristic relaxation times associated with the holmium transition.